Skip to Content

 Equipment used in this recipe

-How to make Corn on the Cob Crock Pot:
+How to make Corn on the Cob Crock Pot

 Step 1 – Mix together the butter, jarred minced garlic and parsley in small bowl until well combined.